-Note: A revision task can consist of either a revision plan or a revise and resubmit task, or it can have both, but it must have at least one option selected. before you can assign the task to students.
+Note: A revision task can consist of either a revision plan or a revise and resubmit task, or it can have both, but it must have at least one option selected.

 With a revision plan, writers can:

 Writers can create a revision plan at any time, even it is not assigned.
 For assigned revision plans, students will be see the revision plan as a separate task in their dashboard.
 Once a student shares their revision plan, instructors can view and comment on the plan.

 For students, revise and resubmit tasks work much like writing tasks.
 They are given instructions, a due date, and tools to submit their writing based on the submission method of the original writing task (if the original task asked students to “compose in Eli,” the revision task will ask them to respond the same way).

 There are some important distinctions between revise and resubmit tasks and writing tasks:

 Unlike revision plans, which students can create on their own without you asking them to prepare one, revise and resubmit tasks won’t be available unless you specifically create one using the “Create a Revision Task” feature.

 Revise and resubmit tasks are technically the end of the write-review-revise cycle, with a writing task having gone through each stage of evolution.
 However, because Eli sees revise and resubmit tasks as a special kind of writing task, the writing students submit as revisions can be reviewed, so the cycle can continue as long as your learning goals require.

 For a detailed look at the student experience of submitting a revision, consult the Student User Guide.

 The data reports for a revision task roll-up all the artifacts of the writing process for easy access.